 Rochdale

 § This page gives an overview of the Rochdale local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Rochdale, north-east of Manchester, is centred around its historic town hall, known for its Gothic Revival architecture.
 The River Roch runs through the town, while the Rochdale Canal provides waterside scenery.
 Beyond the urban area, the Pennines rise steeply, with moorland, reservoirs, and walking routes such as the Pennine Way.
 The district includes villages like Littleborough, nestled near Hollingworth Lake Country Park, offering water sports and scenic views.
 Its geography combines dramatic uplands with valleys and suburban communities.

-The administrative boundary of Rochdale can be viewed on OpenStreetMap: District Boundary of Rochdale.
+The administrative boundary of Rochdale can also be viewed on OpenStreetMap: District Boundary of Rochdale.

 Key Facts about Rochdale